claudiosegala/icpc-reference/README.md

-# icpc-reference
+# ICPC Reference

-Short reference to ACM ICPC
+Reference for Batatas de Bermudas in ACM-ICPC.